- Find Articles

 of an information unit, such as a book, an article, or an essay.

-broader, narrower, and alternative subjects.
-Use controlled vocabulary to narrow your search results or combine its
+- to narrow search results or combine its

 use with keyword searching for more focused results.